 - Reduce screen time before bed for healthy melatonin levels.

 - Eat light before bed.
 Don’t drink alcohol or smoke weed.
 I think you get the point, the clearer the mind, the clearer the dreams.

 - Play with binaural beats (My favorite binaural beats are the Hemi Sync meditations offered by the Monroe Institute)

-Let us know how your progress goes, we’d love to hear what comes up for you.
+Let me know how your progress goes, I’d love to hear what comes up for you.
 Leave a comment below.